ConcealNetwork/conceal-faucet-api/README.md

 # Add your user to docker group (optional, to run without sudo)
 sudo usermod -aG docker $USER

 # Log out and back in for group changes to take effect
+exit

-# Verify installation
+# SSH back in and verify installation
 docker --version
 docker-compose --version
 ```